How Southwest Florida Women’s Christian Rehab Center is Different

 Change Doesn’t Really Sink in Unless it is Lived

-While temporarily clean from drugs, straight with God, and after curbing her lying to herself and others, she still needs a new path forward and a plan or she could fall right back into her old ways.
-The program, therefore, shifts toward introducing new elements into the recovery addict’s life, including humility, compassion, vocation and a strong work ethic.
-There is still a partial void in her life having to do with their future.
-So, several months of hard work needs to happen.
-Confidence, poise, and a healthy vocation must be built.
-She is assigned work while gradually moving outside of the protected, drug-free environment in our facility.
-Such service work to the community teaches her humility and yet it is fulfilling to her to again produce something helpful each day, no matter how menial.
+After several months, residents in our program are clean from drugs and alcohol, straight with God, and curbing the lying to themselves and others.
+But they still need a new path forward and a plan or they could fall right back into their old ways.
+The program, therefore, shifts toward introducing new positive elements into their life, including service, compassion, vocation, and a strong work ethic.
+There is still a partial void in the former addict’s life having to do with their future and their purpose in life.
+So, several months of hard work need to happen.
+Confidence, poise, and a healthy vocation must be created for them, and gradually moving outside of the protected, drug-free environment in our facility.
+Service work to the community teaches the residents humility and yet it is fulfilling to them to produce something each day, no matter how menial.
 The work is initially done in groups, with each member of the group watching out for the others, all the while testing their own resolve to stay clean and to hold each other accountable.
-Menial work gradually shifts to a focus on finding a fulfilling vocation that the recovering addict can successfully move into after graduating if they had none previously.
+Menial work gradually shifts to a focus on finding a fulfilling vocation that the former addict can successfully move into after graduating if they had none previously.
 We help them get launched in that new vocation.

-Adult and Teen Challenge programs are supported by the community and recoup only a small part of their cost from the tuition that is charged.
-We have 60 years of evidence that this model works, so the community gets behind us.
-We are very successful at transforming individuals who were once enslaved by addiction into vibrant, productive and peaceful individuals who care for others.
+Adult & Teen Challenge programs are supported by the community and recoup only a small part of their cost from the tuition that is charged.
+We have nearly 60 years of evidence that this model works, so the community gets behind us.
+We are very successful at transforming individuals who were once enslaved by addiction into vibrant, productive, and peaceful individuals who care for others.
 The community is therefore very grateful!

 In an Adult & Teen Challenge Outcomes Study by The National Institute on Drug Abuse (NIDA)